The information you submit via our enquiry form is shared only with the franchise business(es) that you have selected.

 Close

-They will be happy to tell you and give advice about when to apply and what you need to do in order to stand the best chance of accessing funds.
-There’s a list of franchise lending specialists on thebfa.org.
+Banks and other lending bodies usually have dedicated franchise teams that will be able to advise you on when the apply for funding and what you need to do in order to stand the best chance of accessing funds.

-Lenders hate uncertainty more than anything else, so they see historic information as the key to reducing their lending risk.
-Thus a prospective franchisee looking for a loan to start a franchise with a franchisor that has a proven track record of success represents less of a risk than an entrepreneur seeking funds to start a business on their own with no relevant experience.
+Lenders hate uncertainty, so they see historic financial information as the key to reducing their lending risk.
+Thus, applying for a loan to start a business with a franchisor that has a proven track record of success represents less of a risk than if you were to seek funds to start a business on your own.

 Richard Holden, head of franchising at Lloyds Banking Group, says: “Banks are looking to assist new franchisees looking to start up a new business, though consideration must be given to the optimum time to open the business and the economic climate at that time.